harryzhanga/Stile-Test/README.md

 - To simulate incoming information, create a POST request.
 URL: `localhost:3000/import/` and under "Body", modify the "raw" value.
 Copy and paste in the XML document sample_results.xml .
 Remember to also change the `content-type` to `text/xml+markr`.
 - To simulate a GET request, change to GET in Postman.
 Use the URL: `localhost:3000/results/9863/aggregate`
 - This should return an acceptable response.

+## Testing
+To test, just run `npm test`
+There are 6 tests currently

 ## Known issues
 For each updated available marks we need to ripple down the new available marks to every single test that has the same test_id.